Huss St. Paul

 Mental Illness/Substance Use Disorder (MI/SUD) Programs

-- Huss Center for Men (ages 18+) – A 26 bed residential program that provides integrated mental health and substance use services to male-identifying clients in a gender-responsive and trauma-informed setting.
+- Huss Minneapolis (ages 18+) – A 26-bed residential program that provides integrated mental health and substance use services to adults that identify as male in a gender-responsive and trauma-informed setting.
 The facility provides on-site medical and nursing care.

-- Huss Center for Women and the Restoring Place (ages 18+) – Ten bed residential programs that provide integrated mental health and substance use services to female-identifying clients in a gender responsive and trauma-informed setting.
+- Huss St. Paul and the Restoring Place (ages 18+) – Ten-bed residential programs that provide integrated mental health and substance use services to all genders in a trauma-informed setting.
 The facility provides on-site medical services and clients have access to psychiatry and other prescribers experienced with treating co-occurring disorders.

 - Intensive Outpatient (ages 18+) – This program provides gender-specific integrated mental health and substance use treatment services in a trauma-informed setting.
 With up to 22 hours of programming per week, the program offers flexible, customized care with low, medium or high-intensity structure.
 Clients receiving Methadone and Suboxone are welcome, and the program is equipped to treat Serious and Persistent Mental Illness as well as a spectrum of other mental health challenges.
 The program can last anywhere from 12-52 weeks, depending on the individual client.